How is Hardwood Lumber Measured?

 Ready To Buy Hardwood Lumber?
 Contact Us Today.

-Beiler's sawmill is a leading supplier of domestic hardwood lumber to those in the Lancaster, PA area and beyond.
-Review our website and fill out our contact form if you have a need for roughsawn lumber!
+Beiler's Sawmill is a leading supplier of domestic hardwood lumber to those in the Lancaster, PA area and beyond.
+Review our website and fill out our contact form if you have a need for rough-sawn lumber!